Literature: Fall Revolution aka: The Cassini Division

 We Will Use Manual Labor in the Future: Averted.
 Mutual Protection's Slave Camps are often populated with white collar and political prisoners, who get to Work Off the Debt by doing what they do best.
 Physical labour is seen as "break time" by both the inmates and their guards.

 Who Wants to Live Forever?: Pretty much everyone, as it happens.
 Jon Wilde and David Reid are quite keen to do this, though not so keen that they're willing to give up smoking.
 The events of The Stone Canal and The Cassini Divison show that they've been successful, though only Reid accomplishes it in his original body.

 The descendants of the Red and Green barbarians were given a number of useful inheritable traits via genetic engineering, including a lifespan of 250 years or so. the Tinkers, being the actual scientists and engineers to survive the Deliverance, have a much better version of the same traits.
 None of them are senescent, and none have died of old age in the centuries following the fall of civilisation.

 World War III: The Germans, finally fed up with terrorism, refugees and fallout (whose origin is never mentioned...) invade Poland.
-Neither the Polish nor the Germans have any nuclear weapons, but when Israel decides to weigh in against the Germans everything goes very bad, very quickly.
-The US, in charge of the UN, enforces nuclear disarmament with orbital battlesats and forms an oppressive global regime that is ultimately ended by the Fall Revolution.
+Neither the Poles nor the Germans have any nuclear weapons, but when Israel decides to weigh in against the Germans everything goes very bad, very quickly.
+The US, in charge of the UN, enforces nuclear disarmament with orbital battlesats and forms an oppressive global regime (a CoDominium without the Co) that is ultimately ended by the Fall Revolution.